211 S. Main Street,

 No one has favorited this theater yet

-The Rex Theatre and adjoining buildings were cleared before 1970 to create open green space and parkland.
+The Rex Theatre and adjoining buildings were cleared after 1973 to create open green space and parkland.
 However, there are two very rare photographs of the Rex at the Racine Granada website (see link) which is also archiving photos and other material on other Racine and Racine-area theatres.

 Just login to your account and subscribe to this theater.